-Day Al-Mohamed currently serves as a Senior Policy Advisor with the U.S. Depatment of Labor.
+Day Al-Mohamed currently serves as a Senior Policy Advisor with the Federal government.

 Before her legislative work here in Washington DC, Ms. Al-Mohamed’s career has included work in advocacy and legislative initiatives on behalf of many disenfranchised groups.
 She has worked on the planning committee for the Civil Rights Group of the Cambio de Colores conference; the largest conference that directly addresses the various issues faced by Latino immigrants to the Midwest.
 Prior to that, she was a representative of the ISC-ICC to the Preparatory Commission of the International Criminal Court (ICC) at the United Nations, reporting on the activities of the Victim’s Trust Fund Working Group which addressed the needs of victims of genocide on a global scale.

 Ms. Al-Mohamed holds a Juris Doctor from the University of Missouri-Columbia and a Bachelor’s degree in Social Work.
-In addition to podcasting, Ms. Al-Mohamed enjoys geocaching, fences competitively and writes fiction.
-Her most recent screenplay is currently in pre-production.
+In addition to podcasting, Ms. Al-Mohamed is proud to serve as Public Affairs officer for Flotilla 24-01 of the U.S. Coast Guard Auxiliary.
+She enjoys geocaching, fences competitively and writes Young Adult fiction.
+You can find out more on her personal site at: www.DayAlMohamed.com/wordpress

 Personal Blog: www.DayAlMohamed.com/wordpress